Magic Knight Rayearth (video game): Localization

 The localization of the game was handled by Working Designs.
 In an interview published in June 1996, the company said that the game was one of the biggest localization projects the company had ever undertaken.
-They pointed to the audio and dubbing alone taking up to several months alone to complete, and the game being heavily in text as reasons for why the project was so big.
-At the time, they said they were aiming for a late summer 1996 release date.
+They pointed to the audio and dubbing alone taking up to several months to complete, and the game's large amount of text as reasons for why the project was so big.
 The North American release was originally slated for July 1996, but was delayed more than two years.

 Working Designs made a number of changes to the game in the localization process.
-As they regarded the Japanese version to be excessively easy, they enhanced the enemies' artificial intelligence and made them faster.
+As they regarded the Japanese version to be too easy, they enhanced the enemies' artificial intelligence and made them faster to increase the difficulty.
 As noted in the instruction booklet, Working Designs' opening animation would have mimicked the Japanese version of the game (gems morphing into the logo) but once Working Designs "were made aware of a logo created for the English Rayearth" by Media Blasters, they decided to change the opening to incorporate the new logo.
 They also left out the voice acting for inconsequential town dialogue which appeared in the Japanese version, instead adding voice acting to the player characters' diary entries, as well as rendering the diary text to appear handwritten.

-As written in the translation notes in the instruction manual of the North American version, some of the source code to the original Japanese version had been lost due to a hard drive crash.
+As written in the translation notes in the instruction manual of the North American version, some of the source code to the original Japanese version was lost due to a hard drive crash.
 The missing code was completely rebuilt for the US version.

 Three versions of the opening song were recorded, two of which are accessible on the game disk.
-Working Designs was unable to acquire the original Japanese opening theme, "Yuzurenai Negai" by Naomi Tamura, for the English release, and instead used the melody of the Japanese version with different lyrics.
+Working Designs was unable to acquire the rights to use the original Japanese opening theme, "Yuzurenai Negai" by Naomi Tamura, in the English release, and instead used the melody of the Japanese version with different lyrics, with vocals by Jennifer Stigile, known as "Daring Dreams".
 The original version was only released on Working Design's website, and had an entirely different singer and instrumentals than the two versions of the song that were released on the game.
 This version was a lot closer to the original anime's theme, but with Working Designs' English lyrics.

-The game, as with most of Working Designs' translated titles, was packaged with different artwork on the CDs to increase their value among collectors.
+As with most of Working Designs' translated titles, the game was packaged with different artwork on the CDs to increase their value among collectors.
 The CDs came with three different designs, one for each of the game's heroines.